siddharth31b/Time-Series-Stock-Markets/README.md

 financial data analytics, model development, and result interpretation.

 Project Objectives:
-Understand time series concepts such as trend, seasonality, and noise.
+.Understand time series concepts such as trend, seasonality, and noise.
 Implement models like ARIMA, SARIMA, Prophet, and LSTM for forecasting.
 Visualize insights and predictions through dashboards or reports.
 Evaluate and compare model accuracy.